Subscribe to our mailing list

 If entering India via one of the above, an e-visa is the most convenient visa for most travellers to India.

 Immediately after you submit your e-Visa application, you will receive a confirmation of submission of your application.
 This will be sent to the email address provided by you while filling out your application form (see below).
-Your e-Visa application may take 72 hours or more for processing.
-You will be updated about your Visa status (granted or rejected) via email.
+Your e-Visa application may take 72 hours or more for processing (normally it is less).
+You will be updated about your visa status (granted or rejected) via email.
 Check the status of your e-Visa application by visiting the website: https://indianvisaonline.gov.in/evisa/ and clicking on ‘Check your Visa Status’ tab.

-For e-Tourist Visa (30 days), the validity would be 30 days from the date of your first arrival in India.
+For e-Tourist Visa (30 days), you will be able to travel in India for 30 days starting from your date of arrival in India.
 Double entries will be granted within the e-Visa validity period stamped on your passport.
 Your first arrival must be between the date of visa issue and expiry.

 For queries about your e-visa, you can contact indian-evisa[at]gov[dot]in or +91 (0) 1124 300 666.

 You will be asked whether an application of yours to visit or extend a visit to India has ever been refused.
+If the answer to this is yes, you will likely be denied an e-Visa and need to apply for a traditional stamp visa in your passport.
 You will be asked which countries you have visited in the last 10 years.
 You will be asked to enter the contact details of a reference in India.
 If travelling with Sampan, please contact us regarding this.

 To enter India you will need a valid passport and a valid visa.
 Ensure your passport is valid for at least 6 months from your date of entry into India.